 It’s the start of a new year and a great time for a reflection on the old one and how to begin a fresh start in the new one.
 Are you someone who makes a lot of resolutions, or do you prefer to avoid them altogether?

-If we’re honest, 2016 is going to be much like 2015, with the same joys, struggles, frustrations and celebrations that life throws at us every year.
-Even so, it is still a great thing to stop and think how we can do something about the things we struggle with in our lives.
+It is so important to stop and think about how we can do something about the things we struggle with in our lives.
 If you’re in the habit of making resolutions- or even if you loathe them!- here are six suggestions to help you on your way.

 Do you know the two things more powerful than willpower?!
 God’s grace and help from your friends.
 Resolve to have support in your resolution.
 If you are trying to improve a spiritual situation, this might mean engaging the help of a spiritual director or trying to make more time for the Sacrament of Reconciliation.
 All the while our struggles and temptations remain in the dark, we can never ‘fix’ them on our own.
 You could also ask a friend for help and support, or just to be a listening ear.
 Asking for help is good.
 Allowing others to help you is even better!
 Remember that Christ said, “Apart from me you can do nothing” (John 15:5) and “With God, all things are possible.”
 (Matt 19:26)